A joint optimization approach to identifying sparse dynamics using least squares kernel collocation: Theory

 Here, we review some prerequisite RKHS and Sobolev space theory, giving more details on the kernel functions we use, and discussing the smoothness of functions in RKHS \(\X\) associated to the kernels we define in \cref{eqn:kernel}.
 Much of this will pull directly from \cite{kanagawa2018gaussianprocesseskernelmethods, Wendland2010-gl} where we direct the interested reader for additional details.
 First, recall from \cref{eqn:kernel} that we take the sum of a constant kernel with a Matérn kernel

-From \parencite[Ex.~2.6]{kanagawa2018gaussianprocesseskernelmethods}, the RKHS \(\mathcal{H}_k\) associated to this kernel is norm equivalent to the Sobolev space \(H^{\nu +\frac{1}{2}}([0,T])\), functions which are \(\nu +\frac{1}{2}\) times differentiable in the mean-square sense.
+From \cite[Ex.~2.6]{kanagawa2018gaussianprocesseskernelmethods}, the RKHS \(\mathcal{H}_k\) associated to this kernel is norm equivalent to the Sobolev space \(H^{\nu +\frac{1}{2}}([0,T])\), functions which are \(\nu +\frac{1}{2}\) times differentiable in the mean-square sense.
 Compactness of the domain means that adding a constant to the kernel function does not affect the equivalence.
-By the Sobolev embedding \parencite[Thm.~5.6.6, p.~270]{evansPDE}, this implies that \(\mathcal{H}_k\) is also compactly embedded in the H\"older space \(C^p([0,T])\) for \(p <\nu\).
+By the Sobolev embedding thoerem \cite[Thm.~5.6.6, p.~270]{evansPDE}, this implies that \(\mathcal{H}_k\) is also compactly embedded in the H\"older space \(C^p([0,T])\) for \(p <\nu\).

-When \(\nu\) is a half integer (i.e. \(\nu = n+\frac{1}{2}\)), \(h_\nu\) reduces to the product of a polynomial and exponential in \(r\).
+When \(\nu\) is a half integer (i.e. \(\nu = p+\frac{1}{2}\)), \(h_\nu\) reduces to the product of a polynomial and exponential in \(r\).

 Stably computing high order derivatives of this \(h_\nu\) can still be challenging due to the absolute value inside of \(h_\nu\), and directly applying autodiff to this representation can cause catastrophic cancellation.
-However, for \(j < 2\nu\), \(\frac{d^j}{dt^j} h_{\nu}(\frac{|t - t'|}{\ell})\), can also be written as the product of a polynomial and exponential function; we compute this representation of the derivatives in SymPy\cite{sympy}, and then convert it Jax using Sympy2Jax \cite{Kidger_sympy2jax_2025}.
+However, for \(j < 2\nu\), \(\frac{d^j}{dt^j} h_{\nu}(\frac{|t - t'|}{\ell})\), can also be written as the product of a polynomial and exponential function; we compute this representation of the derivatives in SymPy \cite{sympy}.
+We then convert the resulting expressions to Jax \cite{jax2018github} using Sympy2Jax \cite{Kidger_sympy2jax_2025}.